- Upcoming Events

 You can schedule pages to automatically publish themselves at any time in the future.
 If you want to remove an already published page and automatically republish it at a specific time/date in the future, the directions are the same.
-Scheduling a Page In the Publish module to the right of the page editor, click Edit […]
+Scheduling a Page In the menu to the left of the page editor, click the calendar icon on the […]

 - Infinite Scroll

 Infinite Scroll is a feature that loads the next set of posts automatically when visitors approach the bottom of the home page or posts page.
 It’s designed to help visitors read through many posts without effort.
 Infinite scroll is gradually being added to all themes that can benefit from it.
 You can see a list of themes that currently feature Infinite Scroll in the Theme Directory.
 Also, learn how to disable Infinite Scroll.

 Twitch.tv, commonly known as Twitch, is a video-streaming service for gamers, and you can embed a stream into your site adding the shortcode into a post or page.
 The most basic form of the shortcode requires only the URL parameter, and looks like this: You can also add additional parameters to customize the appearance: height […]

 On WordPress.com, you can use shortcodes to embed a recipe with consistent formatting, basic metadata, and an option to print.
 Embedding a Recipe To add a recipe to your site, start with the [recipe] shortcode.
 Everything between the opening [recipe] and closing [/recipe] tags will be set apart as the recipe on your page.
 You […]